MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winui2.md

 *  Learn about WebView2 concepts along the way.

 The **Microsoft.UI.Xaml** (WinUI 2) package is part of the Windows UI Library.
 This package provides Windows UI features, including:
-*  UWP XAML controls
+*  UWP XAML controls.
-*  Dense control styles
+*  Dense control styles.
 *  Fluent styles and materials.

 WinUI 2 supports UWP only.
 These controls are backward-compatible.